vladinator1000/blog/content/blog/launching-yupty.md

 date: 2025-07-17
 ---

+Organizing live shows is hard.

+- Booking venues takes ages - dealing with availability conflicts, venue terms, and figuring out if they have the right equipment takes time.
+- Coordinating people is a pain - getting bands all in one place without someone bailing.
+- Selling tickets is a full time job - getting fans to buy tickets, tracking everything, it's hard to predict if enough people will show up to cover your costs.
+- Chasing payments - getting everyone's banking details, asking for invoices, not getting replies back for weeks, and finally getting paid months after a show - it's a real slog.

+This keeps artists from focusing on what matters most - the music.

-Today marks the launch of [Yupty](https://yupty.live) - a ticketing platform where artists set their revenue split upfront, and get paid automatically after the show.
+Introducing [Yupty](https://yupty.live) - a ticketing platform where artists set their revenue split upfront, and get paid automatically after the show.

-## What makes it different

-### Mission statement: “Find the live music you’re missing.”

-Doug and I built the company with our own funds, blood, sweat and tears.
-We avoided venture capital in order to help emerging artists get paid, keep local venue doors open, and make it easy for fans to find the live music they’re missing.
+Doug and I bootstrapped the company to help emerging artists get paid, keep local venue doors open, and make it easy for fans to find the live music they’re missing.

 ![doug-and-vlady](/images/launching-yupty/doug-and-vlady.jpg)

+Here's what it can do.

 ### Ticket splits

 Event organizers (artists, venues, promoters) pre-negotiate splits.
 After the event finishes, participants receive their share in their bank account.
 No more chasing payments.

 ![event-summary.png](/images/launching-yupty/event-summary.png)

+Introducing [Yupty](https://yupty.live) - a ticketing platform where artists set their revenue split upfront, and get paid automatically after the show.

 ### Scenes